Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Track Light (T)

-The Track light illuminates to confirm an angle and range-based lockon against a target.
+The Track light illuminates to confirm an angle and range-based lock-on against a target.
 Same as the SKIN TRK light.

 ### Contrast (CONTR)